What is ransomware as a service?

 Recognised RaaS developers create software with a high chance of penetration success and a low chance of detection.

-Ransomware as a service and the buyers
+Ransomware as a service and the RaaS operators

 Ransomware buyers are supported with onboarding documentation that includes a step-by-step guide to launching ransomware attacks with the malware.
 Some RaaS distributors even provide affiliated buyers with a dashboard solution to help them monitor the status of each attempted ransomware infection.

 To find potential buyers, the hackers behind RaaS post on forums on the dark web.
 Some ransomware groups, like Circus Spider, only want buyers with specific technical skills because of their greater chances of successfully targeting large and well-known companies.
+If you want to understand how these hidden marketplaces operate, explore our blog post on the dark web.

 Other ransomware groups are only interested in rapid distribution and have very few requirements for buyers.

 Each new affiliate is given a custom exploit code for their unique ransomware attack.
-This custom code is then sent to the website hosting the RaaS softwarefor the buyer.
+This custom code is then sent to the website hosting the RaaS software for the buyer.

 With the affiliate hosting site updated, RaaS users are ready to launch their ransomware attacks.